Reading Time: 5 minutes

 What is a PSMA PET scan for prostate cancer?

-It’s a scan that uses a special tracer to locate prostate cancer cells throughout the body.
-The tracer sticks to a protein called PSMA, which is commonly found on prostate cancer cells.
-This makes it easier for doctors to see exactly where cancer is and plan treatment accordingly.
+A PSMA PET scan is a specialised imaging test that uses a radioactive tracer to detect prostate cancer cells throughout the body.
+The tracer binds to prostate-specific membrane antigen (PSMA), a protein overexpressed on prostate cancer cells.
+This allows clinicians to see exactly where cancer is present and plan treatment accordingly.
+At The Focal Therapy Clinic, PSMA PET scanning is part of our diagnostic workup for men being assessed for focal therapy.

 At what PSA level should a PSMA scan be done?

-A PSMA PET scan can pick up cancer when PSA levels are very low, as low as 0.2–0.3 ng/mL.
-However, detection rates improve with higher PSA levels.
-Your doctor will decide if it’s right for you based on your situation and treatment history.
+PSMA PET scans can detect cancer recurrence at PSA levels as low as 0.2–0.3 ng/mL (Fendler et al., JAMA Oncol, 2019), though detection rates improve with higher PSA levels.
+Your consultant urological surgeon will advise whether the timing is right based on your PSA trend, Gleason score, and treatment history.

 How accurate is a PSMA test for prostate cancer?